 Echizen washi has been steeped in national cultural traditions since ancient times while still having a strong connection with the practical methods used to produce paper currency in Japan.
 Today, there is a wide variety of products; ranging from everyday use items like small business cards and postcards to traditional and formal items like Echizen ceremonial paper.

 *The Shosoin Repository is a building located in Nara, a former capital of Japan, that has been around since the eighth-century.
 It not only has a collection of treasures dating back to the Silk Road, it also preserves over 10,000 hand-written documents all dating from the Nara period (710–784).
 Today the repository is under the control of the Imperial Household Agency.

 - 1. Boiling

-The bark is washed in water to get rid of impurities dissolved in the boiling process and any dust present in the raw materials.
-The more perfect the level of washing and cleaning, the better the quality of finished paper.
-Careful handwork is required to remove any damaged raw materials caused by cutting.
+The bark is washed in water to get rid of impurities dissolved in the boiling process or any dust present in the raw materials.
+If the washing and cleaning is well done, the quality of the finished paper will be higher.
+Careful handwork is required to remove any bark that was damaged during the pruning process.